Military Road (Arlington, Virginia): History

 In 1926, the area's first airport, Hoover Field, was built on both sides of Military Road.
 Hoover Field's single runway was crossed by Military Road, and an airport employee had to stop traffic with a rope when planes landed.
 When the airport installed a traffic light to prevent vehicles from crossing the runway when a plane landed, Arlington County officials fined the airport manager for obstructing traffic, and the light was removed.
 Congress passed legislation in 1938 closing Military Road where it bisected the airport.

 Military Road assumed a growing importance in the regional transportation system in the 1930s and 1940s.
 In August 1931, Arlington County and the U.S. Army agreed to end a dispute over who should continue to maintain the road, with the county taking responsibility for the road itself and the military assuming authority over connections and on/off ramps to nearby military facilities like Fort Myer and Arlington National Cemetery.
 One of the first traffic lights on Military Road was installed at the street's intersection with Wilson Boulevard in August 1934.
 In 1937, the federal government offered to sell Military Road to Arlington County for $1, but the county turned down the offer.
 The usefulness of the southern leg of Military Road from the 14th Street Bridge to Arlington Boulevard declined in the late 1930s.
 Although it once served as a major feeder street to traffic crossing the 14th Street Bridge, Military Road was severed from this road network in 1939.
 In 1941, much of Military Road in the vicinity of the 14th Street Bridge was obliterated by construction of The Pentagon.

 The area on either side of Military Road became a fashionable suburb around 1900 and into the early part of the 20th century.
 In 1967, large homes owned by many wealthy individuals lined what remained of Military Road.

 Major intersections

 In popular culture

-Military Road appears in several novels which take place in and around Arlington County and Washington, D.C., including Walter J. Stuart's Charlie, Systems and God, Jane Barcroft's Murder Out of the Ballpark, and Colin MacKinnon's Morning Spy, Evening Spy.
+Military Road appears in several novels which take place in and around Arlington County and Washington, DC, including Walter J. Stuart's Charlie, Systems and God, Jane Barcroft's Murder Out of the Ballpark, and Colin MacKinnon's Morning Spy, Evening Spy.